thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 The user can write this code themselves (in an overlay, for example), or if we can communicate the allowed list of types to the importer, it can synthesize the function for us.
-Either way, the result is that we get a true generic Swift function.
+Either way, the result is that we get a true generic Codira function.

 ### Class templates

 Class templates pose the same challenges as function templates regarding separate compilation.
-In addition to that, we can't ignore explicit specializations of class templates when importing the API to Swift.
+In addition to that, we can't ignore explicit specializations of class templates when importing the API to Codira.
 We could ignore explicit specializations of function templates, because they don't affect the API.
 Explicit specializations of class templates can dramatically change the API of the type.